• Skip to primary navigation

 • Crockpot Jambalaya Creole Recipe

 If you tried this recipe, let me know!
-I'd love for you to come back and give it a 5-star rating and/or a review in the comments! 🙂 Let's stay connected, so please share photos of your creations with me and others on Instagram, Facebook, and Pinterest!
+I'd love for you to come back and give the recipe a 5 star rating and leave a review in the comments! 🙂 Let's stay connected, so please follow me on Instagram, Facebook, and Pinterest!
+Subscribe to my newsletter to get healthy fresh recipe ideas every week!

 Square image of chicken gumbo sloppy joes served over a sesame seed but and topped with coleslaw.